Lee Collins (footballer, born 1988): Northampton Town

 He joined Northampton Town until the end of the 2012–13 season in February 2013.
 Manager Aidy Boothroyd signed him to provide competition in the "Cobblers" defence, particularly to left-back Joe Widdowson.
 On 20 April, he scored an own goal at Vale Park which effectively promoted his former club, Port Vale, back into League One.
 He was allowed to participate in the play-offs, despite being subject to a curfew order.
 He played 55 minutes of the play-off final defeat to Bradford City.
 He signed a new two-year contract in May 2013.

-He played 25 games during the 2013–14 campaign as Northampton avoided relegation out of the English Football League by a three-point margin, though he played only twice under new manager Chris Wilder after he was ruled out for the rest of the season with a foot tendon injury in February.
+He played 25 games during the 2013–14 campaign as Northampton avoided relegation out of the English Football League by a three-point margin.
+However, he played only twice under new manager Chris Wilder after being ruled out for the rest of the season with a foot tendon injury in February.
 During the season, he was appointed club captain.
 He made 43 appearances in the 2014–15 campaign but was not offered a new contract in the summer as Wilder opted to use Zander Diamond and Ryan Cresswell as his new centre-back partnership.